-The County provides services through approximately 1,860 employees.
-County employees are represented by twenty-five (25) labor organizations recognized by the County under the Public Employees Relations Act of 1968 (P.E.R.C.).
+The County provides services through approximately 1,841 employees.
+County employees are represented by twenty-four (24) labor organizations recognized by the County under the Public Employees Relations Act of 1968 (P.E.R.C.).

-Twenty-three (23) labor unit agreements are settled and will expire on December 31, 2020.
-The remaining two (2) are currently in negotiations.
-The County considers relations with its unions to be good.
+Twenty-four labor unit agreements are settled and will expire on December 31, 2020.

-TWENTY PRINCIPAL TAXPAYERS IN MIDDLESEX COUNTY, NEW JERSEY AS OF DECEMBER 31, 2017
+TWENTY PRINCIPAL TAXPAYERS IN MIDDLESEX COUNTY, NEW JERSEY